 A true creative spirit, our innkeeper Sandi recognizes that art requires a pleasing atmosphere, time, and proper sustenance.
 Unlike most B&Bs, the Liberty Rose Inn serves both breakfast and dinner, which may be taken in company in the main rooms or savored in solitary study.

-As for time and atmosphere, Sandi lovingly restored her Williamsburg inn with an eye for inspiring creativity through interior design.
+As for time and atmosphere, Sandi lovingly restored her Williamsburg bed and breakfast with an eye for inspiring creativity through interior design.
 A quirky but restful ambience pervades the rooms at the Liberty Rose Inn, making the rooms truly feel like a space to call your own for the length of your stay.

 The Liberty Rose Inn is quiet but accessible, perfect for taking thoughtful strolls or exploring the extensive library collection at the College of William & Mary before coming home to your room.
 Just a short distance from the inspiring live history of Colonial Williamsburg and detailed archives, your room at the Liberty Rose Inn can be a creative retreat or a launching point for productive adventures.